-ICS “Social Meetings” are the cultural events taking place once a month, from September to June, except in December, February, and May, when we hold the “Special Events” Festa di Natale, Carnevale and Gala.
-“Upcoming Events” are events organized by other organizations, with whom we collaborate.
+ICS “Social Meetings” are the cultural events taking place once a month (third Sunday), from September to June, except in December, February, and May, when we hold the “Special Events” Festa di Natale, Carnevale and Gala.
+“Upcoming Events” are events organized by us or by other organizations, with whom we collaborate.

 Learn more in Upcoming Events

 See pictures of our Past Events.